Koushouu/Koushouu.github.io/_pages/home.md

 author_profile: false
 ---
 ![image-left](/assets/images/kou_300x300.jpg){: .align-left}
+## Cheng-Yu (Kou) Huang
-###### Research Assistant, Institute of Biological Chemistry, Academia Sinica
+#### Research Assistant, Institute of Biological Chemistry, Academia Sinica

 I am a bio-physicist with main area of experience in image processing, optics and device automation.
 My current work focuses mainly on applying cryo-electron tomography and subtomogram averaging methods to solve the structure of biological molecules and their distribution in 3D space.
+Apart from science I am a passionate reader, writer and amature artist.